ioBroker/ioBroker.js-controller/packages/db-objects-file/README.md

 # File objects DB base classes for ioBroker
 The Library contains the Database classes for File based objects database client and server.

-# Redis simulator
+## Redis simulator
 The objects db client is always a redis client, but if the database type is file, it will communicate with a built-in redis simulator instead of a real redis db.

+In the js-controller we use [ioredis](https://github.com/luin/ioredis), the library supports all redis commands by simply calling them on the client instance, like `redis.set("foo", "bar")`.
+For an explanation of the commands in native redis, we refer to the [redis documentation](https://redis.io/commands).

 Currently, the following commands are supported by the simulator for objects db:

-## Overview: Objects db and general functionalities
+### Overview: Objects db and general functionalities
 | Command      | State of integration |
 | ----------- | ----------- |
 | quit      | full       |